W E ’ R E

 The table has proved remarkable in the way it holds the attention of visitors, even when placed within cathedrals that possess their own awe-inspiring visual presence.
 Previous residencies have all been within famously ancient spaces, and the creative team behind the Fenland Black Oak Project are very excited to see how the table sits within the celebrated contemporary aesthetic of Blackburn Cathedral.

-“We are delighted that the nation’s table will now travel further north and hope that the local community will embrace the opportunity to gather around it and take part in the many events and activities planned during its time at Blackburn Cathedral.”
+We are all delighted the nations table can now travel further North and hope the local community embrace this opportunity by getting involved in all the activities and events planned for its use at Blackburn Cathedral.